 Audio Matrix, Inc. - Bronx, New York

-People would send their lacquers aka acetate to them and they would prepare the metal parts necessary to manufacture records, icluding masters, mothers and stampers.
+People would send their lacquers aka acetates to them and they would prepare the metal parts necessary to manufacture records, icluding masters, mothers and stampers.
 Their work always had a machine stamped "Audio Matrix" in the deadwax more often than not almost unreadable as stampers wear leading to the depth of the actual stamp getting more shallow.

 Allied Record Co. - Hollywood